-Agustin is counsel in the Washington, DC office.
+Agustin is a Special Legal Consultant in the Washington, DC office.
 He has extensive experience of both international commercial and investment treaty arbitrations involving disputes in a broad range of sectors, including infrastructure and highway concession agreements, oil and gas, energy and power grids, water treatment, technology, public works, sovereign debt, and agribusiness.
 He also advises sovereigns and international organisations in matters of public international law.

 Agustin also has extensive experience advising international clients in connection with local administrative and court proceedings in Latin America, as well as contract renegotiation, settlement, and post-award agreements arising from investment and commercial disputes.